nallen05/shieldwall/README.md

 - for safety, SHIELD-FILE will error if asked to load a file outside of DIRECTORY(!)

-### WITH-SHIELD-CONFIG ((&key directory filter line-width output stop-on-first-fail-p suppress-errors-p verbose-fail-p) &body body)
+### WITH-SHIELD-CONFIG ((&key directory filter line-width output stop-on-first-fail-p suppress-errors-p verbose-fail-p verbose-nonfail-p) &body body)

 a macro used to configure the behavior of test run
 - WITH-SHIELD-CONFIG has the ability to set several special variables.
 If you wanted to, you